maghead/maghead/README.md

 It allows you to access your database very easily by using ActiveRecord pattern API.

-LazyRecord uses code generation to generate static code, to reduce the runtime costs, so it's fast.
+LazyRecord uses code generator to generate static code, which reduces runtime costs, therefore it's pretty lightweight and fast.

 LazyRecord is not like PropelORM, it doesn't use ugly XML as its schema or config file, LazyRecord uses simpler YAML format config file and it compiles